 We’ll explore how this important class of drugs is used to treat a wide range of health conditions, what forms corticosteroids take, and potential side effects.

 Corticosteroids are used to treat everything from seasonal allergies to life-threatening organ inflammation.

 Autoimmune diseases are frequently treated with this class of drugs.

-- Autoimmune diseases.
-Sometimes the immune system doesn’t work correctly, and people develop inflammatory conditions that cause damage instead of protection.
-Corticosteroids decrease the inflammation and prevent this damage.
+Sometimes the immune system doesn’t work correctly, and attacks your body’s own organs, bones, or tissues.
+Corticosteroids can decrease the inflammation and prevent damage.
 They also affect how white blood cells work and reduce the activity of the immune system.

 Corticosteroids can be systemic or localized.
 Localized steroids target a specific part of the body.

-- skin creams
+- skin creams and ointments

 - eye drops